jvroig/genai_cost_estimator/README.md

 # genai_cost_estimator
-A JS-powered page to quickly estimate the cost of implementing Generative AI solutions
+A JS-powered page to quickly estimate the cost of implementing Generative AI solutions using different platforms and models